rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ### Advantages

-There are a lot of advantages of having a clear separation between these layers.
-Not only makes it the code easier to read but also easier to follow.
-Testability will improve because you can test all the layers separately.
+There are many advantages of having a clear separation between these layers.
+Not only will the code be easier to read but also easier to follow.
+Testability will improve because you can test the layers separately.
 But there are more advantages to using clearly separated layers.
 I will list them for you here:

 - You can design the domain and the application layer without having to think about infrastructure like databases,